Hunterdii/GeeksforGeeks-POTD/May 2024 GFG SOLUTION/Readme.md

   - [Day 1: Arrange Consonants and Vowels](https://github.com/Hunterdii/GeeksforGeeks-POTD/blob/main/May%202024%20GFG%20SOLUTION/01(May)%20Arrange%20Consonants%20and%20Vowels.md)🅰️🅱️🔠
   - [Day 2: Serialize and deserialize a binary tree](https://github.com/Hunterdii/GeeksforGeeks-POTD/blob/main/May%202024%20GFG%20SOLUTION/02(May)%20Serialize%20and%20deserialize%20a%20binary%20tree.md)🌳📦🔍
   - [Day 3: K distance from root](https://github.com/Hunterdii/GeeksforGeeks-POTD/blob/main/May%202024%20GFG%20SOLUTION/03(May)%20K%20distance%20from%20root.md)🌳🏃‍♂️🔍
+  - [Day 4: Construct Binary Tree from Inorder and Postorder](https://github.com/Hunterdii/GeeksforGeeks-POTD/blob/main/May%202024%20GFG%20SOLUTION/04(May)%20Construct%20Binary%20Tree%20from%20Inorder%20and%20Postorder.md)🧱🔢🌳

 ## SORRY EXAM IS GOING FOR BEING LATE ☠️🥺!!
 ## Introduction